On Dynamic Distributed Computing: NOW: Overlay of clusters

-It is fundamental for the security of our protocol that each cluster has a majority of honest nodes.
-Indeed, a node receiving a message from all the nodes of a particular cluster consider this message has valid if and only if, it receives the same message from more than half of the nodes of this cluster.
-Using this rule for inter-cluster communication, together with the condition that each cluster has a majority of honest nodes, is sufficient to ensure the correctness of the protocol.
-To summarize, a node accepts a message if and only if it receives it from nodes from a cluster it knows about and that it received the same message from at least half plus one of the nodes of this cluster.

-\section{NOW: Maintenance Phase}
+\subsection{NOW: Maintenance Phase}

-While the initialization phase of NOW ensures the desired properties for both the overlay and the clusters, maintaining them under a high level of churn is challenging.
-In this section, we describe how to preserve the property that each cluster is composed of an honest majority in presence of nodes join and leave operations.
-To realize this objective, we rely mainly on three primitives: {\randNum} (to distributively generate random numbers), {\randCl} (to distributively choose a cluster at random), and {\exchange} (to distributively exchange nodes between clusters).

-It is essential for the security of our protocol to induce churn in the clusters in which nodes have joined or left.
-Indeed, as mentioned in \cite{Scheideler2005,Awerbuch2009}, without additional churn, the adversary could control a majority of nodes in a cluster after a few steps by using a very simple strategy: the adversary chooses a specific cluster and keeps adding and removing the malicious nodes until they fall into that cluster.
-Similarly, it is crucial to introduce churn if nodes may leave the network due to some actions of the adversary (for instance through a denial-of-service attack).
-The required churn is induced by the \textit{Join} and \textit{Leave} operations.
-Complementary, the \textit{Split} and \textit{Merge} operations ensure that the clusters remain of size $\Omega(\log^2 N)$, and that the required properties of $\G^R$ (\emph{i.e.}, expansion and low maximum degree) are preserved.
-As an alternative to our approach, we could also adapt the procedure from \cite{Aspnes08} for the \textit{Split} and \textit{Merge} operations.
+While the initialization phase of NOW ensures the desired properties for both the overlay and the clusters, maintaining these properties under high dynamics is challenging.
+In this section, we describe how to preserve the property that each cluster is composed of an honest majority in the presence of nodes join and leave operations.
+Shuffling the network is crucial at this point as mentioned in \cite{scheideler,Awerbuch2009,Scheideler2005} to avoid the adversary to control a majority of nodes in a cluster after a few steps by using a very simple strategy: the adversary chooses a specific cluster and keeps adding and removing the Byzantine nodes until they fall into that cluster.
+Similarly, it is crucial to introduce dynamics with shuffling if nodes are forced to leave the network by the adversary.
+The shuffling is generated upon \textit{Join} and \textit{Leave} operations.
+Complementary, the \textit{Split} and \textit{Merge} operations ensure that the clusters remain of size $\Omega(\log N)$, and that the required properties of $\G^R$ (i.e., expansion and low maximum degree) are preserved.